slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (nj) Great point.
 I think we need to brainstorm around this a bit.

+> (kd) perhaps we just provide contact information for the Brackets team somewhere in the publishing UI?
+I'm guessing the number of these requests will be pretty small.

 > **RESOLVED**:
 > (pf) Have we considered whether this should be more tied into GitHub?
 It seems more natural to have the author's ID be a GitHub ID, for example.
 And that we ensure the source of every extension is easily accessible.
 The current workflow makes it easy to upload & share extensions that are sitting on your local disk, and makes it hard for other users to inspect the source before installing.
 (And if we used GitHub repos as the means of giving your source to us, it'd be easy for us to link to a specific SHA tree and feel confident that it's exactly the bits we're about to install -- rather than trusting the author that the ZIP file they just uploaded to us is identical (or even related) to the source available at the homepage link they provided in their metadata.